Heidern/ser-322-group-project/README.md

 Sadai Sarmiento Carneiro,

 ## Additional files
-car_dealer.sql holds the script to create the car_dealer database without data. (src/db/car-dealer-db.sql includes test data) sql-queries.txt lists non-trivial database query scripts used on the database.
+"car_dealer.sql" holds the script to create the car_dealer database without data. (src/db/car-dealer-db.sql includes test data)
+"sql-queries.txt" lists non-trivial database query scripts used on the database.

 ## Setting up the database
 To set up a local PHP-enabled host with testdata: